HenrikJoreteg/templatizer/README.md

   - **Compiled templates are no longer UMD.** The compiled templates are now only a CommonJS module.
 Global and AMD support have been removed.
 If you want to consume this file as an AMD module or global, you'll need to do that as part of a build step in your project.
 Try the [`require.js` conversion tool](http://requirejs.org/docs/commonjs.html#autoconversion) or [`amd-wrap`](https://www.npmjs.com/package/amd-wrap) for AMD compatibility or [creating a standalone build with `browserify`](http://www.forbeslindesay.co.uk/post/46324645400/standalone-browserify-builds) for global builds.
   - **`jade-runtime` is no longer inlined.** `jade-runtime` is now installed as a `peerDependency` and required from the compiled templates file.
   - **`namespace` options have been removed.** Since the compiled templates no longer have the option to attach to a global variable, the `namespace` options are no longer relevant.
   - **Mixin transformation is now off by default.** Mixin transformation can be turned back on by using the option `transformMixins: true`.
+Also, the dynamic mixin compiler is no automatically turned on if opting-in to mixin transformation.

 ## License